What is talent management?

 • Retention

 HR professionals are the leaders of the talent management process.
-HR advisor Sharlyn Lauby explains that HR leaders can develop a valuable strategy through studying the company’s industry, business processes, and workforce practices.
-Through observation and analysis, HR can enrich its knowledge of the company mechanics to facilitate congruence between talent management and the business strategy
+HR advisor Sharlyn Lauby explains that HR leaders can develop a valuable strategy by studying the company’s industry, business processes, and workforce practices.
+As stakeholders in the business, it’s HR’s responsibility to ensure the company’s talent management strategy aligns with business strategy

 Developing and maintaining talent management is a continuous process.
 HR practitioners can integrate these practices to fuel a robust, dynamic, and agile talent management system:

 • Develop a strategy.
 Align talent management with the company’s mission, vision, objectives, and business strategy to provide strategic direction.
-HR leaders must determine the competencies and roles necessary to drive company objectives and identify methods to recruit, hire, and engage employees.
+A key part of this is determining the competencies and roles necessary to drive company objectives and identifying methods to recruit, hire, and engage people.

-• Invest in employee growth.
-A learning and development program can provide employees with the resources they need to continue their upward journey and drive business achievements.
-Developing employee competencies enhances their careers and promotes engagement and retention.
-Investing in managers is beneficial as well; they can leverage their crucial roles to coach employees, inspire engagement, and spur motivation.
+• Invest in people’s growth.
+A learning and development program can provide team members with the resources they need to continue their upward journey and drive business achievements.
+Developing people’s competencies enhances their careers and promotes engagement and retention.
+Investing in managers is also beneficial, as they can leverage their crucial roles to coach team members, inspire engagement, and spur motivation.

 • Make data-driven decisions.
-Using key HR metrics to make educated decisions can support effective recruitment, increased retention, and engagement.
-Additionally, the HR leader and CFO should collaborate— combining HR metrics with finance data can provide powerful insights into developing better talent management practices.
+Using key HR metrics to make educated decisions can support effective recruitment, increase retention, and boost engagement.
+Additionally, the heads of HR and the CFO should collaborate—combining talent management metrics with finance data can provide powerful insights into developing better talent management practices.

 How does talent management improve company culture?

-A robust talent management system provides fertile soil for a company culture to grow and flourish.
+A robust talent management system provides fertile soil for a healthy company culture to grow and flourish.
 Developing a strategic talent management system is key to nurturing high performance, job satisfaction, and employee wellbeing.
-Happier employees infuse the company culture with enthusiasm and motivation, leading to a flourishing community of engaged individuals.
+When your people are happy, they’re more likely to infuse the company culture with enthusiasm and motivation, leading to a flourishing community of engaged individuals.